PureFallen/NGSPSECount/README.md

 Auto Chat Messages can be set at:

 `ESC -> Chat -> Auto Chat Settings -> Events -> At PSE Burst Start/At PSE Climax`

+Once all information has been set, run the script by executing `run.cmd`.

 # Known limitations | Issues